 1) Bring a pot of water to a boil over high heat.
-Add in meat bone, chestnuts, and dissolve chicken cube.
-Lower heat to medium-low fire to simmer for 30 minutes.
+Add in meat bone, chestnuts.
+Lower heat to medium-low fire, simmer for 30 minutes.

 2) Add salt and pepper to taste.
 Place in coriander and century eggs.
 Simmer soup for another 10 minutes before heat off.
-Let the cooking stands for another couple of minutes with lid on before paddling out from the pot.
-Serve.
+Let the cooking stands for another couple of minutes with lid on before laddling out from the pot.
+Serve hot.